Fighting Disease: Nigeria

 In 2011, the Carter Center-assisted program in Nigeria provided health education and Mectizan treatments to more than 6 million people in nearly 10,000 villages.

 A major Carter Center partner in Nigeria has been the Lions Clubs International Foundation SightFirst Initiative.
-Lions Clubs District 404, with Lions Clubs International Foundation support, is actively involved in promoting public awareness of the disease by advocating for onchocerciasis control, meeting with high-ranking officials to solicit support, and visiting communities where mass treatment is provided.
-In addition, significant portions of the health programming in participating villages are funded by the villages themselves, totaling more than 5.1 million naira (or approximately US $33,093) in 2011.
+Lions Clubs District 404, with Lions Clubs International Foundation support, promotes public awareness of the disease by advocating for onchocerciasis control, meeting with high-ranking officials to solicit support, and visiting communities where mass treatment is provided.
+In addition, significant portions of the health programming in participating villages are funded by the villages themselves.

 Read the American Journal of Tropical Medicine and Hygiene article: A Longitudinal Study of Impact of Repeated Mass Ivermectin Treatment on Clinical Manifestations of Onchocerciasis in Imo State, Nigeria (PDF) >